Missouri's 26th Senate district

 Missouri's 26th Senatorial District is one of 34 districts in the Missouri Senate.
-The district has been represent by Republican Ben Brown since 2023.
+The district has been represented by Republican Ben Brown since 2023.

 Geography

 The district is based to the west of the St. Louis metropolitan area and includes Franklin, Gasconade, Osage, and Warren counties, and a small portion of western St. Louis County.
 Major municipalities in the district include Pacific, Union, Warrenton, and Washington.
 The district is also home to Meramec Caverns in Meramec State Park.